 - It is prohibited to rent out a room or level in your home

-- Your grass must always be kept green and trimmed
+- Your grass must be kept trimmed; fines will apply

-- Your dog must always be on a leash when outside
+- Your dog must remain on a leash when outside

-- You cannot dry clothes on a clothesline outside your home
+- You may not dry clothes on a clothesline outside your home

 - You must own visually-appealing cars (no ugly or broken down cars)